Ensuring the law can help to keep the promise

 For Scotland to keep the promise, policy, practice and legal changes need to happen.

-As part of this process, the Scottish Government will propose changes to the law, including through the Children (Care, Care Experience and Services Planning) (Scotland) Bill, which was introduced in June 2025.
+As part of this process, the Scottish Government will propose changes to the law, including through the Children (Care, Care Experience and Services Planning) (Scotland) Bill, which unanimously passed the Scottish Parliament in March 2026.

 This Bill should help Scotland to keep the promise in the manner set out by the Independent Care Review – in particular The Rules report – and as set out in Plan 24-30.

-What is The Promise Scotland doing around the Children (Care, Care Experience and Services Planning) (Scotland) Bill?
+What did The Promise Scotland do around the Children (Care, Care Experience and Services Planning) (Scotland) Bill?

-We are working to make sure the upcoming Bill can do as much as possible to keep the promise.
+We worked to make sure the upcoming Bill can do as much as possible to keep the promise.

 Producing a Briefing Document